List of Liverpool F.C. players

 Liverpool Football Club is an English professional association football club based in Liverpool, Merseyside, who currently play in the Premier League.
 They have played at their current home ground, Anfield, since their foundation in 1892.
 Liverpool entered the Lancashire League in their first season, winning the league.
-The club applied to English Football League, to become members of the Second Division in the following season, their application was accepted.
-Since that time the club's first team has competed in numerous nationally and internationally organised competitions.
-Since playing their first competitive match, more than 800 players have made a competitive first-team appearance for the club, of whom 220 players have made at least 100 appearances (including substitute appearances); those players are listed here.
+The club applied to the English Football League to become members of the Second Division in the following season, their application was accepted.
+Since that time, the club's first team has competed in numerous nationally and internationally organised competitions.
+Since playing their first competitive match, more than 800 players have made a competitive first-team appearance for the club, of whom 224 players have made at least 100 appearances (including substitute appearances); those players are listed here.

-Liverpool's record appearance-maker is Ian Callaghan, who made 857 appearances between 1958 and 1978.
+Liverpool's record appearance-maker is Ian Callaghan, who made 857 appearances between 1960 and 1978.
 Jamie Carragher has made the second-most appearances with 737.
 Eight other players have made more than 600 appearances for the club, every one of them being part of at least one European Cup-winning team.
 Ian Rush is the club's record goalscorer; he scored 346 goals in his 16 years at Liverpool.
-Rush is the only player to score more than 300 goals for Liverpool; only three other players have scored more than 200 goals for the club.
+Rush is the only player to score more than 300 goals for Liverpool; only four other players have scored more than 200 goals for the club.